singularian/mdencode/docs/mdzip_cpp.md

 # MDunzip C++ No Header Simplified Usage

-This is the usage for a cut down simplified version of MDunzip with just One 64-bit signature and a 14-byte block with a 32-bit modulus.
+This is the usage for a cut down simplified version of MDunzip with just One 64-bit fasthash 64 signature and a 14-byte block with a 32-bit modulus.

 ```
 MDEncode Minimized MDunzip C++ Program